Welcome

 - Markdown is on disk, untouched.
 No

 id::lines.
 No HTML comments.
 No frontmatter delimiters.
 What you wrote is what’s saved.
-Stable IDs live in a sidecar dotfile (.foo.outl) you’ll never have to look at. - The op log is the source of truth.
+Stable IDs live in a sidecar file (foo.outl, next tofoo.md) you’ll never have to look at. - The op log is the source of truth.
 Not the file.
-Not the

 Move/Edit/Create/SetPropops with HLC timestamps.
-The tree you see is a projection. - Storage is a trait, not a struct. sqlite ships today; ChronDB is tracked publicly for when you want git-style history with branches and time travel.
+The tree you see is a projection. - Storage is a trait, not a struct.
+JSONL (one append-only file per device) ships today; ChronDB is tracked publicly for when you want git-style history with branches and time travel.

 - Every UI surface shares one core.
-The TUI is just the first
+The TUI, the Tauri desktop, and the iOS app all reuse

 Status (May 2026)